gavinfielder/pft/README.md

 # Possible Future Features

 I have a few ideas how to improve this:
-- disable-test could be able to disable a numeric range of tests
+- disable-test could be able to disable a numeric range of tests.
-- enable-test could have an option -o to enable only what is specified
+- enable-test could have an option -o to enable only what is specified.
-- Add a more generalized unit test framework alongside the current one that gives you more control in coming up with unit tests
+- Add a more generalized unit test framework alongside the current one that gives you more control in coming up with unit testsl
+- Could add tests for the thousands separator optional format flag.
+- Could add tests for the `n` specifier.

 Feel free to give me suggestions, or code them yourself and make a pull request.